RiddleAndCode/rtd-docs/docs/Key_ceremony_for_2_participants_and_2_plates.md

 The recovery process follows similar steps as the initial key generation.
 The master of ceremony prepares the steel plates and a new/unused Approval Device.
 All participants in the ceremony need to be present.

 The administrator starts the process by accessing the web interface and navigating to the **Key Management** section.
-The administrator then clicks **Restore master seed backup**.
-Next, the administrator connects the Approval Device to the computer, unlocks it with PIN and clicks **Initialize now**.
+The administrator then clicks **Restore key backup**.
+Next, the administrator connects the Approval Device to the computer, unlocks it with PIN and clicks **Continue**.

 The hash of the mnemonic phrase is displayed on the interface.
 The hash can be compared and verified against the one stored in the initial key generation process—if you open a steel plate, you’ll see that it has 2 sides with 12 words.
 Each plate contains the mnemonic phrase as a whole.
 If these hashes match, the original mnemonic phrase has been entered correctly.